-STUDENT GOVERNMENT ASSOCIATION

-The Student Government Association (SGA) consists of all students who are enrolled in a degree program at HPU.
+STUDENT GOVERNMENT ASSOCIATION The Student Government Association (SGA) consists of all students who are enrolled in a degree program at HPU.
 Meetings are held weekly at a published time and location and are open for all students to attend.
 The group of officers and senators, who are elected by the student body, function as the official voice of the student body and act as a liaison between the students and the administration of the University.

-Student Government Association also includes a Student Supreme Court.
-The Supreme Court consists of five students who are nominated by the SGA.
-The members of the Supreme Court hear cases pertaining to elections and organizational complaints.
-Additionally, they may hear cases of student discipline forwarded by the Dean of Students or his/her designee.
+Certain members of the Student Government Association may hear cases pertaining to elections, organizational complaints., and cases of student discipline forwarded by the Dean of Students or his/ her designee.